 Secondly, thankfully at ProofID we use Multi-Factor Authentication (MFA).
 Because my Google account is protected by MFA, my password alone is not enough to get into my account.
 So, disaster averted.
 But if we didn’t have MFA, I would have a real problem now.

-The key lesson for me from this episode is that education alone cannot compensate for human behaviour and clever social engineering.
+The key lesson for me from this episode is that education alone cannot compensate for human behavior and clever social engineering.
 Attacks are so sophisticated now that really the only true protection is MFA.